sshiwangi/Google-Keep-Clone/README.md

 ## Features

-It is responsive and is an exact replica of the original website.
+It is responsive and is an exact replica of the original website..